brunocassol/golang_nested_template_example/README.md

-# Example of nested template in Go
+# Example of nested templates in Go

 main.go: